Skip to main content

 • Biotech assets: an asset or technology owned by a private biotechnology or biopharma company.

-• Centres of Excellence: a research group, unit or department focused on specific research topic or field.
+• Centres of Excellence: a research group, unit, or department focused on a specific research topic or field.

 • Research projects: an ongoing research project with aims and objectives.